Sgenne/Resolute/README.md

 Over time, I found myself recreating the same classes and methods in multiple projects.
 I thus decided to separate these types and utilities into package that I can add using NuGet.

-This is very much a work in progress and is intended for use only in me personal side projects.
+This is very much a work in progress and is intended for use only in my personal side projects.
 It should not be used in production or real projects.